 General Education Course Requirements

 All students must fulfill the following general education requirements, consisting of a minimum of 41 semester hours plus two designated writing intensive or "W" courses.
 Specific degree program and college requirements may exceed any or all of the minimum general education requirements.
 Also, since specific course requirements in general education will vary from major to major, students must refer to the program section of the Bulletin for their major before enrolling in courses intended to satisfy general education requirements as well as other program requirements.
 In addition, students should plan their degree program with an academic advisor.
 The general education requirements are:

 EH 101 and 102 are required of all students, unless exempted.
 In addition, two designated writing (W) courses are required with at least one course chosen from offerings in the student's major or minor.
 Courses carrying this required credit are identified in the University Bulletin by a (W) after the course title.
 EH 101 and EH 102 are prerequisites to writing courses.

 Students must demonstrate general competence in writing by earning a "C" or better in EH 101 and a "C" or better in EH 102.
-Students may exempt the EH 101 requirement with an enhanced ACT English score of 27 or above or a recentered SAT score of 610 or above, or a new SAT Writing and Language minimum score of 33 or above.
+Students may be exempt from the EH 101 requirement with an enhanced ACT English score of 27 or above, a recentered old SAT score of 610 or above, or a new SAT Writing and Language minimum score of 33 or above.
 Students scoring a minimum of 50 on the CLEP English Examination may satisfy the EH 101 or EH 102 requirement.
 A score of 4 or higher in the Advanced Placement Program may satisfy the EH 101 requirement.
 Students completing an IB degree, with an IB exam score of 5 or higher in English, may satisfy the EH 101 or EH 102 requirement.
 Students failing to complete IB degree, but who have an IB exam score of 5 or higher in English, may satisfy only EH 101 requirement.

 NOTE: Credits earned in the English as a Second Language courses or Developmental Studies will not be accepted toward meeting writing competency requirements.